-In addition to classroom periods, the students will be trained in professionally equipped audio and video studios leading to proficiency with consoles, analog and digital recording/playback decks, video camera operations and other production equipment.
-Students will also work in computer labs to learn online media training including web design, Content Management Systems and linked journalism.
+In addition to classroom periods, the students will be trained in professionally equipped audio and video studios leading to proficiency with consoles and digital recording/playback decks, video camera operations and other production equipment.
+Students also receive online media training including web design, content management systems and linked journalism.
 Studio lab work, both live and recorded, is also critiqued by professional broadcast announcers and producers.

 News and sports writing and reporting introduces the student to the concepts and theories of broadcast journalism.
 Students learn the basic elements of writing an effective news story, in addition to gathering sports stories and delivering sports on-camera.
-Broadcast management is also taught which includes a general study of sales, advertising, public relations, traffic and programming.
+Broadcast management is also taught, which includes a general study of sales, advertising, public relations, traffic and programming.

-Special lectures featuring prominent authorities on specific aspects of radio and television, such as broadcast law, labor unions, music promotions, etc. are also provided to the student.
-These lectures are important for entry-level positions as a disc jockey, newscaster, sportscaster, director, producer or salesperson.
+Special lectures and workshops featuring prominent authorities on specific aspects of radio and television, such as broadcast law, labor unions, music promotions, etc. are also provided to the student.
+These lectures are important for entry-level positions as disc jockey, newscaster, sportscaster, director, producer or salesperson.